Foundations of Transaction Fee Mechanism Design: Definitions

 \paragraph{Strategy space.} A strategic player may rely on strategic deviations to improve its utility.
 We first define the strategy space in the most general form, capturing all possible deviations.
 Our impossibility proof will rely on a much more restricted strategy space (which makes the impossibility result stronger) --- we will explicitly point out the strategy space needed by our impossibility in Section~\ref{sec:impossible}.
 On the other hand, our weakly incentive compatible upper bound in Section~\ref{sec:weakic} defends against the broad strategy space defined below.

 A strategic player can engage in the following types of deviations or a combination thereof: \begin{itemize}[leftmargin=5mm,itemsep=1pt] \item {\it Bidding untruthfully}.
-A user or a user-miner coalition can bid untruthfully, after examining all other users' bids. \item {\it Injecting fake transactions}.
-A user, miner, or a user-miner coalition can inject fake transactions, after examining all other users' bids.
+A user or a user-miner coalition can bid untruthfully, possibly after examining some or all other users' bids. \item {\it Injecting fake transactions}.
+A user, miner, or a user-miner coalition can inject fake transactions, possibly after examining some or all other users' bids.
 Fake transactions offer no intrinsic value to anyone, and their true value is $0$. \Hao{Does user injecting transaction mean spliting transaction attack?
 That is, a user can announce multiple transactions.
 If so, the current proof of 1-weak-SCP may not include this notion.} \item {\it Strategically choosing which transactions to include in the block.} A strategic miner or a miner-user coalition may not implement the inclusion rule faithfully.
 It may choose an arbitrary subset of transactions from the mempool to include in the block, as long as it satisfies any block validity rule enforced by the blockchain. \end{itemize}

+Just like the prior work of Roughgarden~\cite{roughgardeneip1559,roughgardeneip1559-ec}, we do not consider the strategic behavior of splitting a single bid $b$ into multiple bids $b_1, \ldots, b_k$ whose sum is equal to $b$ --- in this case, a more complicated utility definition is needed when only a proper subset of these bids are confirmed.
+To capture such strategies may require additional tools, e.g., modeling TFM as a combinatorial auction~\cite{agt}, which we leave as future work.
+Such strategies may also be remotely related to an elegant line of work on false-name bids in the mechanism design literature~\cite{falsenamebid00,falsenamebid01,falsenamebid02}.
+Again, our work, just like Roughgarden's~\cite{roughgardeneip1559,roughgardeneip1559-ec}, is among the very first mathematical explorations of transaction fee mechanism design, and part of our contribution is to expose the lack of knowledge and the abundance of open questions in this space.

-\paragraph{Utility.} The utility of the miner or a miner-user coalition is computed as the following, where $S$ denotes the set of all real and fake transactions submitted by the miner or the miner-user coalition:
+\paragraph{Utility.} The utility of the miner or a miner-user coalition is computed as the following, where $S$ denotes the set of all real and fake transactions\footnote{Recall the true value of a fake transaction is defined to be zero.} submitted by the miner or the miner-user coalition:

-The utility of a sole user is computed as as the following, where $S$ denotes the set of all real and fake transactions submitted by the user:
+The utility of a sole user is computed as the following, where $S$ denotes the set of all real and fake transactions submitted by the user:

 \ignore{ \begin{remark} It is also possible for a user to split a transaction that wants to pay $\chi = \chi_1 + \chi_2$ into two transactions each paying $\chi_1$ and $\chi_2$ to the same recipient. \end{remark} }